eliasthompson/simple-metroid-prime-rando-tracker/README.md

 2) Select the tab in your browser that has the tracker open.
 Hit OK.

-3) Right-click your tracker source and selete Filters.
+3) Right-click your tracker source and select Filters.

 4) Add a new Color Key Effect Filter with the following settings:
 * Key Color `#0033cc`